diogoribeir/Investigar-banco-de-dados-Sakila-DVD-Rental/README.md

-# Investigar banco de dados Sakila DVD-Rental
+# Investigate Sakila DVD-Rental Database
-Projeto para graduação do curso Programming for Data Science na Udacity
+Project to the course Programming for Data Science at Udacity

-### Data da criação
+### Date created
-Maio de 2019
+May 2019

-### Descrição
+### Description
 Usar o SQL para explorar um banco de dados relacionado ao aluguel de filmes

+### Files
+Queries file is the collection of queries created to generate answers to questions Report is the result of analysis in graph

-### Fonte
+### Credits
 http://www.postgresqltutorial.com/postgresql-sample-database/